tinythings/sysinspect/docs/moddescr/runtime_lua.rst

 * ``packagekit.remove(names)``
 * ``packagekit.upgrade(names)``

 ``packagekit`` is optional and Linux-only.
+It is an active helper namespace, not part of the portable core contract.
 If PackageKit is unavailable, then ``packagekit.available()`` returns ``false`` and the other calls may raise a runtime error when invoked.